 Mala Walk to Kantju Gorge, Uluru

-Having watched a stunning sunset when I first laid eyes on Uluru, followed by a superb sunrise viewed from the south side; experienced my first up-close encounter on the Kuniya Walk (where I discovered there are waterholes at Uluru), we made our way back around to the north side where we joined a Ranger taking a (free) guided walk along the Mala track to Kantju Gorge.
+Having watched a stunning sunset when I first laid eyes on Uluru, followed by a superb sunrise viewed from the south side; experienced my first up-close encounter on the Kuniya Walk (where I discovered there are waterholes at Uluru), we made our way back around to the north side where we joined an Uluru Park Ranger taking a (free) guided walk along the Mala track to Kantju Gorge.

 “The Mala people came from the north and could see Uluru.
 It looked like a good place to stay a while and make inma (ceremony).
 Men raised Ngaltawata (ceremonial pole) – the inma had begun.”

 The Mala path is rich in traditional cultural sites, including a select few areas where no photography is permitted.
 The reason for this is that where rock details and features are equivalent to a sacred scripture describing culturally important information, they must be viewed only in their original location – It being inappropriate for their images to be viewed anywhere else other than at that site.

 The walk passes overhangs and cave like rock formations that offered shelter to the Mala people, ancestors to the Anangu (prounounced arn-ung-oo) people, traditional owners of the area.